elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/install-ingress.md

     TEST SUITE: None
     NOTES:
     The ingress-nginx controller has been installed.
-    It may take a few minutes for the LoadBalancer IP to be available.
+    It may take a few minutes for the Load Balancer IP to be available.
     You can watch the status by running 'kubectl --namespace default get services -o wide -w ingress-nginx-controller' [..]
     ```